-During this period, the trade unions evolved.
+Moreover, the trade unions evolved almost at the same moment as the Personnel Management.
 The trade unions changed the rules of the game.
-The employer got a strong partner to discuss with.
-Trade unions introduced many improvements at no significant costs for the employer.
+So far we are not sure about the positive impact of trade unions.
+However, they played a significant role in improving the role of employees in the organization.
+The employer got a reliable partner to discuss with.
+Trade unions introduced many improvements at no significant costs for the business.
 Today, trade unions are not as strong as they were used to be, but many organizations still benefit or suffer from a strong presence of trade unions in their factories.

-The real HR Revolution began in 70's of the 20th century (see Early HR Management).
-The technology and the globalization have changed the rules of the game.
-Most HR Functions are running complex HRIS solutions, which make information about employees available anywhere and anytime to managers and HR Professionals.
+The introduction of the HR Management has begun in 70's of the 20th century (more on Early HR Management).
+New technologies allowed the growth of large multinational organizations; that was the moment when the new wave of globalization has begun.
+The Personnel Departments turned into Human Resources Departments.
+They started to manage processes and procedures around the globalized workforce.
+From that times, most HR Functions are running complex HRIS solutions, which make information about employees available anywhere and anytime to HR Professionals.

 The second significant change in the history of the HR Management was the introduction of the HR Business Partnering Model (more on Advanced HR Management, HR Roles and Responsibilities and HR Model).
 The demand of the organizations changed dramatically as economies of the wealthy western countries shifted towards the services economies.
 The role of Human Resources has changed significantly because the Leadership Development and Succession Planning became crucial processes securing the future of the business.
 Also, the quality of provided HR services became the significant competitive advantage.